By Kristen Walsh

 “My head was spinning; I called my dean and my associate department chair,” recalls Tetreault, a registered dental hygienist.
 She is still choked up with emotion months later.
 “My first thought wasn’t ‘I’m out of a job.’
 It was ‘What are we going to do for these students?’
 That was a priority for all of us.”

-The supervising dentist was Karen Hallisey-Pesa, DMD, who was also the pre-dental hygiene adviser at Mount Ida.
+The supervising dentist was Karen Hallisey-Pesa, DMD, who was also the pre-dental hygiene advisor at Mount Ida.
 Just one day prior, she had spoken with a group of excited, prospective Mount Ida pre-dental hygiene students to discuss prerequisites for the program.
 She and Tetreault were scheduled to speak on Saturday at Admitted Students Day.
 But her plans quickly took a turn.
 Instead, she headed to campus for a meeting called by Mount Ida President Barry Brown.

 “It was devastating,” Hallisey-Pesa says of absorbing the news with other members of her beloved community.
 “We were all sitting around the boardroom table; many people were in tears.
 It was incredibly emotional.”